Veterans and Military Education

 Educational Assistance for Military Children

-This Interstate Compact, aims at addressing perceived inequities facing school children of military parents when they are required to relocate across state lines.
+This Interstate Compact aims at addressing perceived inequities facing school children of military parents when they are required to relocate across state lines.
 The Compact allows the laws of the "sending" state to apply to transferring students from military families in the school of the "receiving" state for such policies as graduation requirements, advanced placement, and age of student enrollment.
-Additional information on this Compact can be found on the Council of State Government website.
+Additional information on this Compact can be found on the MIC3 website

 Johnston, IA 50131